reactjstampabay/2020-05-27-virtual-dev-environment/README.md

   * Spin up a linux VPS (Virtual Private Server) that will run our containerized API and DB for local development.
   * SSH into our VPS.
-  * Clone our API Repository (using SSH).
+  * Clone our GitLab API Repository (using SSH).
 We will use an actual API repository from an EdTech SaaS that John and Jordan have been working on.
   * Install docker engine and docker compose.
   * Install Google Cloud SDK.
   * Install PostgreSQL client tools.